Same-Day Delivery Redesign

 Today, guest’s can save default delivery instructions in their settings

-Participants consistently associated delivery instructions with the delivery address — not the delivery time.
-Instructions were perceived as location-specific and tied to physical context.
+Participants consistently associated delivery instructions with the delivery address as opposed to the delivery time

 However, some participants pointed out that the instructions might be seen as a “global” instruction that would apply to all of their registered addressed.
 I refined the copy to “Save instructions to this address” to further clarify instructions applying to a specific address.

-Participants consistently associated delivery instructions with the delivery address — not the delivery time.
-Instructions were perceived as location-specific and tied to physical context.
+Participants consistently associated delivery instructions with the delivery address as opposed to the delivery time

 However, some participants pointed out that the instructions might be seen as a “global” instruction that would apply to all of their registered addressed.
 I refined the copy to “Save instructions to this address” to further clarify instructions applying to a specific address.

-participants successfully located and edited delivery instructions without assistance ✅
+100% participants successfully located and edited delivery instructions without assistance.

-mentioned the risk of forgetting their instructions had been saved. 🤔
+2/5 participants mentioned the risk of forgetting their instructions had been saved.

 After many rounds of user testing and gathering data, I still felt the lingering question: chips vs list?
-After all, the list format was used in many areas of the website.
-Though, part of my hesitancy came the potential design issues regarding alignment with an embedded list format.
-In order to help clarify any doubts and optimize the delivery window experience, I ran an AB tests for the two interaction models to see if chips or embedded list would perform stronger.
+In order to help clarify any doubts and optimize the delivery window experience, I ran an A/B tests for the two interaction models to see if chips or embedded list would perform stronger.

 After many rounds of user testing and gathering data, I still felt the lingering question: chips vs list?
-After all, the list format was used in many areas of the website.
-Though, part of my hesitancy came the potential design issues regarding alignment with an embedded list format.
-In order to help clarify any doubts and optimize the delivery window experience, I ran an AB tests for the two interaction models to see if chips or embedded list would perform stronger.
+In order to help clarify any doubts and optimize the delivery window experience, I ran an A/B tests for the two interaction models to see if chips or embedded list would perform stronger.

-task success rate for selecting and updating delivery windows ✅
+100% task success rate for selecting and updating delivery windows.

-Majority completed in under 10 seconds for both options
+Majority completed in under 10 seconds in both options.

 Conclusion